-over time as farmers learn, similar to the effects we observe in Table 3.
+mation were the primary constraint preventing farmers from using appropriate quantities of seeds and fertilizer, we might expect the treatment effect on these margins to decrease over time as farmers learn, similar to the effects we observe in Table 3.
 If farmers were marginally credit constrained, we might also expect the credit from the 1AF program to permit increased investments, increased profits, and subsequently similarly reduced effects on these dimensions.
-We interpret these results as instead suggesting that farmers are substantially credit constrained, and the credit and potential profit from a marginal additional year of participation in the program does not fully resolve the constraints they face.
+We interpret these results as instead suggesting that farmers are substantially credit constrained, and the credit and potential profit from a marginal additional year of participation in the program do not fully resolve the constraints they face.

 As further evidence of credit constraints playing a key role in farmers' decisions, we consider major categories of household expenditures reported by farmers before and after treatment assignment.
 Note that these all cover the period before farmers received any inputs from 1AF.
 Changes in expenditures here represent responses to an upcoming relaxation of credit constraints.
 In Table 5, we show that farmers in the treated group increase expenditures on school fees by 50-70% relative to the control group following treatment assignment.
 This suggests that farmers may have avoided incurring additional debt in the form of school fee loans, or alternatively that they could allocate limited savings towards school fees.
-We see no detectable changes in medical, celebration, or livestock expenditures.
-School fees constitute a relatively large fraction of reported household expenditures compared to these other categories, so it may be that a relaxation of credit constraints is relatively less important for those expenditure categories.
+We see no detectable changes in medical, celebration, or livestock expenditures compared to these other categories, so it may be that a relaxation of credit constraints is relatively less important for those expenditure categories.